Malfunction (parachuting): Two canopies out

 The two canopies will arrange themselves into a biplane or side by side.
-At any point it can shift into a down plane (See Image), which will accelerate the parachutist quickly downwards.
-One should NOT cutaway while under two canopies due to risk of entanglement of the parachutes, unless the canopies begin to shift into a down plane.
-The moment the canopies are pulling apart from each other is when you cut away.
+At any point it can shift into a down plane, which will accelerate the parachutist quickly downwards.
+The parachutist must not cutaway while under two canopies due to risk of entanglement of the parachutes unless the canopies begin to shift into a down plane.
+The moment the canopies are pulling apart from each other is when the parachute should be cut away.

 Line twist

 This is where a parachute twists around the vertical axis on deployment.
 This causes the parachute to only partially open especially if the slider is above the line twists.
-If a skydiver is unable to kick out of the line twists (rotating his body to untwist the lines) he or she will have to cut away.
+If a parachutist is unable to kick out of the line twists (rotating their body to untwist the lines) they will have to cut away.

 Closed end cells

 This is when the parachute is open, but the end cells have not yet inflated.
-This can usually be cleared by just waiting, and they will self-inflate, or one can pull gently on the rear risers, or, as most people recommend, relaxing and pulling the steering lines down, as in a flare.
+This can usually be cleared by waiting for the cells to self-inflate.
+Alternatively, the parachutist can pull gently on the rear risers or relax the steering lines and then pull them down, as in a flare.